hoilamc/fullstack-demo/README.md

             ```
             <p>Lily's pet is called {petName}.</p>
             ```
+1. Observe the top few lines of the file.
+They all start with `import ...`.
+1. At the end of this block of code, add a new line:
+    ```ts
+    import axios from 'axios';
+    ```
 1. Call the backend with `axios` in a React useEffect block:

    When the frontend is loaded in your web browser, the `App` component can be rendered so many times due to several reasons, but not always relevant to the pet name.